RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 Which indicates your mode targets LF and is called FOO.

 This leads to your next step, your DEFINE name needed in Makefile.

 `WITH_STANDALONE_LF_FOORUN`

 ## Update COMMON/MAKEFILE.HAL

-Samples of directive flag used in the `common/Makefile.hal`:
+Samples of directive flag used in the `common/Makefile.ha` and your suggested DEFINE.
 ```
 #PLATFORM_DEFS += -DWITH_STANDALONE_LF_SAMYRUN
 #PLATFORM_DEFS += -DWITH_STANDALONE_LF_ICERUN